 5. Have your supervisees attend a training.
 Even better, attend together!

 Shameless plug here, I’ve got a couple trainings on this topic, at different levels of intensity.
-Check out my services page to see if investing in even just a 45 minute training may help your team.
+Check out the Meaningful Documentation Academy to see if investing in even just a 45 minute training may help your team.
 Part of the reason I do what I do is that not many others are doing it so I don’t have a ton of other resources to give in this area, but seek out your local professional association to see if they’d be willing to sponsor a training on clinical documentation.
 When these do occur, they’re typically very highly attended.

 And if you're reading this is a supervisee, suggest some of these with your supervisor!
 Many supervisors are nervous about documentation as well but if you start the conversation, they are likely to help you out.